dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 warn (or potentially fail to warn) when encountering it.
 The workarounds for this are:

 * Update your analyzer version, if possible.
-If using the .NET SDK or older versions of Microsoft.CodeAnalysis.FxCopAnalyzers, update to at least Microsoft.CodeAnalysis.NetAnalyzers 7.0.0-preview1.22464.1 or later.
+If using the .NET SDK or older versions of Microsoft.CodeAnalysis.FxCopAnalyzers, update to Microsoft.CodeAnalysis.NetAnalyzers 7.0.0-preview1.22464.1 or newer.
 * Suppress any false-positives from the analyzers until they can be updated with a version that takes this change into account.